ling-starts-code/movie-list-full-stack/README.md

+This is my side project using React, Redux in the front end and databese in the backend.

 # TODO App

 For this challenge, we will build a todo app (which is a common way to practice a new technology), using the full stack!
 From the database to the server, the API client, React and Redux, this app will ask you to use everything you've learned.